 Staff Disciplinary Hearings: How Should HR Manage Them?

 What is a staff disciplinary hearing and why does it matter?
-All businesses face problems with employee behavior from time to time.
+All businesses face problems with employee behaviour from time to time.
 Most can be resolved informally.
-On rare occasions, though, behavior escalates to the level of breaching workplace rules.
+On rare occasions, though, behaviour escalates to the level of breaching workplace rules.

 How is your organization currently handling employee performance?
 Here’s how it works with Personio.What Is The ‘Disciplinary Procedure’ for Employees?